robotron2084/enemy-fsm/README.md

   * Unity Support
   * Unity Editor Support
   * Use either `async Task` or standard functions.
-  * Based on Functional Core, Imperative Shell.
+  * Using Functional Core, Imperative Shell principles.
   * Using reflection to allow for lightweight setup.

 Not looking for